 Fighting continued right until the last minute then suddenly stopped.
-The feeling of relief was soon replaced by a feeling of 'now what'.
-Many men believed they wouldn't survive the war and now they had a future.
-For some the war was the only work they had known so returning home and trying to find employment proved difficult.
+The relief that the war was over was soon replaced by a feeling of 'now what'.
+Many men believed they wouldn't survive the war and suddenly they had a future.
+For younger men the war was the only work they had known so returning home and trying to find employment proved difficult.